Irieo/MyWebPage/content/authors/admin/_index.md

 Currently, I am a postdoctoral researcher at the [**Energy Systems group**](https://www.tu.berlin/en/ensys) at TU Berlin.
 The overarching goal of our work is to identify cost-effective pathways to climate neutrality, leveraging quantitative methods to inform policy and public discourse.

 Beyond work, I enjoy astrophotography, reading about space exploration, new discoveries, and just good sci-fi books.
-When I am done with research, I will become a space cowboy.